 Foods to include

-The Mayo Clinic recommends weight loss, if you need it, to achieve and maintain a healthy weight.
+We recommend weight loss,if you need it, for healthy menopause weight management.
 “Being overweight increases the risk of developing gout, and losing weight lowers the risk of it.
 Research suggests that reducing the number of calories and losing weight — even without a purine-restricted diet — lower uric acid levels and reduce the number of gout attacks.
 Losing weight also lessens the overall stress on joints.”